simap/pixelblaze/README.mapper.md

 }
 ```

+This code snippet can generate a pixel map for many kinds of LED matrices by using the `width` variable in combination with the pixelCount which is configured in Settings and passed in to this function.
+The height is calculated automatically, or rather it keeps adding rows of `width` size until pixelCount is reached.

 # Rendering with Pixel Maps

 Once a pixel map is configured, patterns can start using the coordinate information in pattern code.